About the Project

 The new, wider culvert will greatly reduce the impact of flooding in the downtown.
 Many properties in the downtown core will no longer be in the flood plain when the culvert project is finished.

-Crews have completed installing culvert sections north of and across Brock St. and have re-opened Brock St. W. Installation continues to the south of Brock St.
+Crews have completed installing culvert sections for the entire high-flow culvert through the entire length of the project.
+The low-flow culvert is installed north of Brock St. Installation continues to the south of Brock St. through May, 2021.

-Centennial Dr. will be closed for approximately 4 months (weather dependent) and is expected to reopen at the end of 2020.
+Centennial Dr. will be closed for this work and is expected to reopen in June 2021.

 Interested in the steps used to replace and install the new culverts?